 Your "cardiovascular ceiling" will be the biggest factor in your overall race performance.
 This goes for any endurance event, but especially OCR where the majority of the event is cardio based.

 If you want to do well, and if you want to continue to improve, yes, for sure, work on your obstacle proficiency.
 However, above all, you need to build your aerobic endurance.
 Whatever work you've been doing to develop your aerobic endurance (if you clicked on this article) probably isn't enough.
-You can spend hundreds of hours in a year working on your aerobic ability, and still have room to progress.
+You can spend hundreds of hours in a year working on your aerobic ability, and still have room to improve.

 If you don't know how to develop your aerobic ability, you should be performing cardio-based training (running, cycling, swimming, etc.) at a relatively low heart rate for longer periods of time.
 Typically people talk about Zone 2 heart rate (HR) training for this.
 If you don't use a HR monitor, I highly recommend that you get one and start training with it.
 If you still don't want to, then training at intensity levels where you are still able to easily hold a conversation without losing your breath is a general way you can gauge this.